nabuhant/CustomerSegmentation/README.md

 ### Database Storage
 PostgreSQL with Amazon RDS (Relational Database Service) from AWS (Amazon Web Services) is used as the cloud database storage for the dataset.
 The database's ERD was created to further elaborate on the data and its attributes.
-Tables from the ERD were created in PostgreSQL where cleaned dataframes were exported.
+Tables from the ERD were created in PostgreSQL where cleaned dataframes were exported to.
 ![pgadminwindow](https://github.com/nabuhant/CustomerSegmentation/blob/main/Images/pgadmin_window.PNG)
 <br>